-Water is Austin's most limited resource.
-A changing climate, increasing population, and complicated regional water management structures pose complex challenges requiring increased planning and coordination.
-Sustainably and resiliently adapting to changes will require the region to reexamine how we think about water and how we approach long-term management of our water resources-the Colorado River, our aquifers, rainfall, conservation, and water re-use efforts, as well as exploring other potential sources of supply.
-The central challenge of these efforts is to reduce water use by businesses and households while balancing available resources, evolving technologies, growth trends, environmental impact, and cost to Austin residents and taxpayers.
-In addition to preparing for these general trends, the City and region must begin preparing for droughts worse than the current Drought of Record.
+A changing climate, weather patterns, increasing demands on water in the basin and regional water management complexities pose challenges requiring increased planning and coordination.
+Sustainably and resiliently adapting to changes will require the region to reexamine how we think about water and how we approach long-term management of our water resources-the Colarado River, our aquifers, rainfall, conservation and water re-use efforts, as well as exploring other potential sources of supply.
+A central focus of these efforts is to reduce water use by businesses and households (gallons per capita per day) while balancing available resources, evolving technologies, growth trends, environmental impact and cost to Austin residents and ratepayers.
+In addition to preparing for these general trends and carrying out current drought contingency plans, the City and region should strengthen planning for droughts worse than the current Drought of Record (which occurred in the 1950s).